containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 The format of the name is the same as when passed to `podman pull`.
 So, it supports using `:tag` or digests to guarantee the specific image version.

+### `ImageTag=`

+Actual FQIN of the referenced `Image`.
+Only meaningful when source is a file or directory archive.

+For example, an image saved into a `docker-archive` with the following Podman command:

+`podman image save --format docker-archive --output /tmp/archive-file.tar quay.io/podman/stable:latest`

+requires setting
+- `Image=docker-archive:/tmp/archive-file.tar`
+- `ImageTag=quay.io/podman/stable:latest`

 ### `OS=`